 In partnership with the University of North Carolina, Charlotte (UNCC), we offer the Army and Air Force ROTC classes.

 - The Air Force sequence will earn a student a minor in Aerospace Studies.
 The classes are taught one day per week at the UNCC campus.
 Both the classes and labs are taught on the same day.
 Please note that a consortium form must be completed before registering for these classes.
-The form is available in the office of the Director of Academic Assistance.
-Please visit this website to qualify for this program PRIOR to enrollment.
+The form is available in the Registrar’s office

 Belmont Abbey College offers a variety of services and support for Veterans of the Armed Services.